tconbeer/harlequin-web/src/docs/getting-started/index.md

 brew install harlequin
 ```

+Finally, there is a [Nix Package](https://search.nixos.org/packages?channel=25.05&show=harlequin&query=harlequin), which carries the same caveats as Homebrew.

 ## Installing Database Adapters

 Harlequin can connect to dozens of databases using adapter plug-ins.
 Adapters are distributed as their own Python packages that need to be installed into the same environment as Harlequin.